edilsonacjr/Sistema-Web-Comercial/README.md

-sockets-mp3-pdf
+File Tranfer and Chat System (sockets-mp3-pdf)
 ===============

-Sistema de transferência de arquivos e chat construído em Java fazendo-se uso de Sockets.
+File transfer and chat system built in Java using Sockets.